-Additionally, the Family Support Organization's -Parent Support Specialists and Youth Support and Training Specialists provide the training and support necessary to ensure engagement and active participation of the family in the treatment planning process and with the ongoing implementation and reinforcement of skills learned throughout the treatment process.
-Training is provided to family members to increase their ability to provide a safe and supportive environment in the home and community for the child.
-This involves assisting the family in the acquisition of knowledge and skills necessary to understand and address the specific needs of the child in relation to their mental illness and treatment; development and enhancement of the families specific problem-solving skills, coping mechanisms, and strategies for the child's symptom/behavior management; assisting the family in understanding various requirements of the waiver process, such as the crisis plan and plan of care process; interpreting choice offered by service providers; and assisting with understanding policies, procedures and regulations that impact the child with mental illness while living in the community.
-For the purposes of this service, "family" is defined as the persons who live with or provide care to a person served on the waiver, and may include a parent, spouse, children, relatives, grandparents, or foster parents.
+In addition, the Family Support Organization's Parent Support Specialists and Youth Support and Training Specialists provide training and support necessary to ensure engagement and active participation of the family (based on member/family choice) in the treatment planning process and with the ongoing implementation and reinforcement of skills learned throughout the treatment process.
+This training focuses on increasing the family's ability to provide a safe and supportive environment in the home and community for the member; assisting the family in the acquisition of knowledge and skills necessary to understand and address the specific needs of the member in relation to their mental illness and treatment; development and enhancement of the families specific problem-solving skills, coping mechanisms, and strategies for the member's plan of care process; interpreting choice offered by service providers; and assisting with understanding policies, procedures and regulations that impact the member.